Mahalakshmi-24/code-journal1/README.md

   * steps for card layout

-     - First write the contents that need for card
+     - First write the contents that need for card.

-     - we can add image/icon in card
+     - we can add image/icon in card.

-     - set outer layer to 'Display: flex;'
+     - set outer layer to 'Display: flex;'.

+     - we can use 'article' or 'section' tag in content.

+     - we can add buttons in the form.

+     - icons are start with <i> tag.

+     - example for icon tag,

+           ''

 ## Jan24,2022